jstet/Initial_Server_Setup/README.md

 Initial_Server_Setup
 =========

-This Ansible role takes care of the usual steps to prepare a server for hosting apps exposed to the public.
+This Ansible performs the usual steps to prepare a server for hosting apps exposed to the public.

 Requirements